Skip to main content

 Each agent’s values.definitions field is optional but recommended.
 Definitions remove ambiguity when two agents declare the same value name but mean different things by it.

-Value Coherence Checks
+Value Coherence checks

 Before two agents coordinate on a task, run a coherence check to verify their values are compatible.
 The check_coherence function compares both Alignment Cards and returns a structured result.